yazshen/cisco-ultra-low-latency/ciscosmartnic-101-02-configure-fdk.md

 ![](./images/ciscosmartnic-101-02-configure-fdk-12.png)

 Vivado GUI can be closed, it is not required for us to build custom application using Nexus FDK.
-Let's back to CLI now.
+Let's go back to CLI now.

 ## Configure Xilinx Environment